Persistence Spheres: a Bi-continuous Linear Representation of Measures for Partial Optimal Transport: Persistence Spheres via Signed Lift-Zonoid Transforms

 \Cref{prop:diag_drift_limits} makes precise a flattening phenomenon for persistence spheres under one-sided diagonal drift.
 Under a uniform bound on persistence, the sign of the ReLU arguments in \Cref{eq:innerprod_decomp_st} stabilizes for every fixed direction with $s(v)\neq 0$, and the sphere values eventually depend only on the total persistence.
 In this regime, differences purely in the diagonal coordinate $d$ are asymptotically erased: once mass is translated far enough along $(1,1)$ in one direction, the representation retains only whether the chosen direction detects that tail, and, if so, through the scalar factor $t(v)\pers(\mu_n)$.
 The counting-measure case is made explicit in \Cref{cor:counting_shift_pointwise_limit}.

-This should not be viewed as an isolated pathology of persistence spheres.
-Rather, some form of flattening or geometric compression appears to be unavoidable for every linearization of persistence diagrams: any passage to a linear space necessarily distorts part of the original partial-transport geometry.
+Note that this is not an isolated pathology of persistence spheres.
+Any use of a linear representation together with the linear operations of its target space necessarily alters some aspects of the original partial-transport geometry.
+For instance, barycenters in the representation space---that is, arithmetic averages---generally do not correspond to Wasserstein barycenters of the underlying measures.
 What is specific to persistence spheres is the particularly transparent form that this effect takes under diagonal drift, which can be described explicitly in terms of the coordinates $s(v)$ and $t(v)$.
 We return to this broader theme in \Cref{sec:deforming_geometry}, where persistence spheres are compared with other standard summaries from this viewpoint.

 By contrast, \Cref{lem:sign_constraint_t_nonpos} is a general one-sided fact: directions with $t(v)\le 0$ always yield a nonpositive contribution, independently of any asymptotic regime.